ERNE196077/qemu_openthread_borderrouter/README.md

 * [QEMU kernel building](https://web.archive.org/web/20131210001638/http://xecdesign.com/compiling-a-kernel/) - Web archive with the original instructions.

 ### Raspbian image preparation
-Download the raspbian image from your taste, I personally use the lite version and use qemu-image to add some necessary space.
+Download the raspbian image of your taste, I personally use the lite version.
+Then use qemu-image to add some necessary space.
 ```
 sudo qemu-img resize 2018-10-09-raspbian-stretch-lite.img +10G
 ```